microsoft/jacdac/services/wifi.md

         ssid: string
     }

 Connect to named network.
-Password can be appended after NUL-terminated ssid.
+Password can be appended after ssid.
+Both strings have to be NUL-terminated.

     command disconnect @ 0x82 {}